Saturday, March 16, 2019

 During periods of heavy riding to the park, extras followed the regular Camden cars as far as the park station.
 Here they unloaded, changed ends, and returned to Rockland to await the next regular for Camden.

-No admission was charged to the park, the only cost to patrons being that for meals purchased at the restaurant.
+No admission was charged to the park, the only cost to patrons being for meals purchased at the restaurant.
 Everything else - band concerts, baseball games, etc. - was free.

 * * *